brikis98/yevgeniy-brikman-homepage/_posts/2014-04-02-so-long-and-thanks-for-all-t-shirts.md

 hackdays, 4000 employees, several hundred million members, a billion dollars in revenue, and 1 IPO later, I'm moving on to my [next play](http://www.nytimes.com/2012/11/11/business/jeff-weiner-of-linkedin-on-the-next-play-philosophy.html?_r=0).
-My last day will be in a couple weeks, and for the next few months after that, I'm going to relax, travel, and think.
+My last day will be in a couple of weeks, and for the next few months after that, I'm going to relax, travel, and think.

 LinkedIn transformed my career.
 I got the chance to work on amazing projects,